Applying for Grants - Grantseeker Guidelines New Grantseekers: Submit letters of inquiry by April 3, 2014

 - Primarily serve low-income students and/or students who are among the first in their families to attend college;

-- Provide college preparation services, financial aid application assistance and college persistence support to low-income students who attend or graduated from California high schools;
+- Provide college preparation and search services, financial aid application assistance, and college persistence support to low-income students who attend or graduated from California high schools;

 - Serve low-income students who plan to pursue or are currently pursuing two- and four-year degrees full-time at accredited, degree-granting postsecondary institutions in the United States;

-- Demonstrate the ability to work with significant numbers of low-income students to provide financial aid advising, provide assistance completing the FAFSA, and provide services that ensure students meet all application deadlines;
+- Demonstrate the ability to work with significant numbers of low-income students to provide financial aid advising, assistance completing the FAFSA, and services that ensure students meet all application deadlines;

 - Demonstrate financial stability.

-All scholarship grantees must administer scholarships programs in adherence with the Foundation’s Scholarship Best Practices
+All scholarship grantees must administer scholarships programs in adherence with the Foundation’s scholarship grant award policies

-Inquiry Organizations submitting a New Grantee Inquiry must demonstrate that they have the necessary institutional partnerships and staff capacity to accomplish one or more of the following priorities:
+Organizations submitting a New Grant Letter of Inquiry must demonstrate that they have the necessary institutional partnerships and staff capacity to accomplish one or more of the following priorities: